pierodesenzi/stark-bank-challenge/README.md

   The name of the CloudFormation stack that will be created or updated.

 - **`TEST_REQUIREMENTS_FILE`**:
-  Path to the `test-requirements.txt` file, which contains the Python dependencies needed for testing.
+  Path to the `test_requirements.txt` file, which contains the Python dependencies needed for testing.

 - **`TEMP_DIR`**:
-  The temporary directory used during the build process, for storing intermediate files.
+  The temporary directory used during the build process for storing intermediate files.

 In `template.yaml`, the following parameters can be changed: